 Next, we turn to 500 hPa geopotential height (HGT500).
-Fig. 3a,b show the linear trend the NCAR/NCEP and ERA-40 reanalyses, respectively, again for the period 1958-2002 and for summer (July/August) mean values.
+Fig. 3a,b show the linear trend in the NCAR/NCEP and ERA-40 reanalyses, respectively, again for the period 1958-2002 and for summer (July/August) mean values.
 Once again, the two spatial patterns generally agree with each other over the Euro-Atlantic sector.
 In particular, both show a lowering trend in HGT500 over Greenland and north of Norway that can be related to the downward trend in SLP noted in Fig. 1 over Greenland.
 However, while the centres of action appear in similar places over Asia, there is a much more pronounced trend over Asia in the NCAR/NCEP than in the ERA-40 data set.
 The bottom panels show the time series over North Africa, Central England and Asia, the values for Africa and Asia being averaged over the green boxes shown in the upper panels.
 (Note that the two panels are not exactly the same as in Fig. 1 because the spatial patterns, although roughly barotropic, slightly shift their locations with altitude.)
-Again, we find very good agreement over Central England, but we find a big departure between the data sets over Asia during the 1960's that extends into the 1970's.
-In fact, the time series of HGT500 from the NCAR/NCEP reanalysis over Asia shows the same "dip" as the corresponding SLP time series in the early 1960's (Fig. 1f), suggesting that the problem in the 1960's and 1970's is part of the same problem we encountered earlier with the NCAR/NCEP data set.
+Again, we find very good agreement over Central England, but we find a big departure between the data sets over Asia during the 1960's.
+In fact, the time series of HGT500 from the NCAR/NCEP reanalysis over Asia shows the same "dip" as the corresponding SLP time series in the early 1960's (Fig. 1f), suggesting that the problem in the 1960's is part of the same problem we encountered earlier with the NCAR/NCEP data set.
 Interestingly, after the mid-1970's, the two time series over Asia become almost identical (see also Table 2).
-On the other hand, the discrepancy between the two data sets seems less severe over North Africa at 500 hPa than in SLP, although there is a clear offset between the two time series in Fig. 3c.
+Over North Africa, the discrepancy between the two data sets seems less severe at 500 hPa than in SLP, although a similar (if less severe) negative offset exists in the NCAR/NCEP reanalysis prior to 1970 to that found over Asia.
 One other point to note is that before 1977, there is the suggestion of the opposite trend in the ERA-40 data over Asia compared to the NCAR/NCEP data (Fig. 3c), which explains the difference between Figs. 3a,b over Asia.

 The linear trend in summer 2 m air temperature (2mT), also between 1958 and 2002, is shown in Fig. 4a,b.
 There is a warming trend of 0.02 K/year over Central England that is found in both the NCAR/NCEP and ERA-40 reanalyses (see also Fig. 4d).
 This compares with a warming trend of 0.04 K/year in the CET time series over the same time period (the reduced magnitude in the reanalyses is probably because in the reanalyses, the temperature is averaged over a 2.5° grid box).
-Looking at the time series in Fig. 4c, we see the same "dip" over North Africa that we noted in the SLP time series (Fig. 1d), suggesting that it arises from the same cause, and over Aisa, there is a notable offset between the two data products.
+Looking at the time series in Fig. 4c, we see the same "dip" over North Africa that we noted in the SLP time series (Fig. 1d), suggesting that it arises from the same cause, and over Asia, there is a notable offset between the two data products.
 Looking at Table 2, we see that the correlation between the two time series is higher over North Africa than over Asia during the period 1967-2002.
 Both data sets also show a marked upward trend in temperature within the African green box.